joe-glasgow/base-web-app/README.md

 ## Features

-This project has out-of-the-box support for the following things:
+This project has out-of-the-box support for the following libs, tools and packages:

-- General Setup with:

   React 16,
   Reselect,